 Altar Guild--The Altar Guild prepares the physical altar area for Sunday worship services and any other services in which Holy Communion is served.
 Father Michael McGhee,

 Children’s Ministry--Adults and teenagers are always needed who enjoy children and would like to help out during Children’s Worship as well as special events.
-Shannon McClure,
+Joyce Fazio,

 Greeters--Welcoming each individual to the worship service at the front door matters at St. John's.
 A smile, a hug, a handshake begin every worship service.
 To volunteer contact

 Hospitality--Breaking bread together has always been a basic Christian ministry.
 Potluck or pizza lunches and snacks after service are vitally important in the formation of our community.
 Join a team that helps facilitate these ministries by contacting

 Lay Eucharistic Ministers--LEMs are the people who assist the priest with the service of communion, leading the prayers, serving the chalice, etc. during the worship service.

 Set Up and Tear Down--Because we occupy another's space, time given to setting up and tearing down is an important and necessary ministry.
 For information:

 Supper Clubs--Every fall, St. John's gathers as Supper Clubs (6-10 adults with the option of including children) to enjoy food and fellowship.
 If you are interested in hosting a Supper Club or participating in one, please email

 Ushers--Ushers are the men & women who greet people as they enter the sanctuary, pass out the bulletins, help people find a seat and direct the traffic flow up the aisle to Holy Communion.
 Contact: